gonzobrains/sigma-tcode-extractor/README.md

 Extract Sigma rules related to MITRE ATT&CK T-codes and export them in a CSV format with YAML rule contents and tactics.

+## Note

+This script is currently designed to work on MACOS.
+You may need to change it to grep/sed/awk/bash better on other systems.

 ## Features

 - Extracts Sigma rule file paths and metadata from a local Sigma repo